-The following educational objectives have been developed for the civil engineering program at Trine University:
+The following educational objectives have been developed for the civil engineering program at Trine University.

 - 1. Graduates will effectively prepare and present written and verbal proposals, design reports, drawings and other technical information to a diverse audience. - 2.
 Graduates demonstrate the importance of teamwork and leadership in executing projects, including their role within the team and their impact on the scope, budget, and schedule of the project. - 3.
 Graduates can effectively use state of the practice engineering tools. - 4.
 Graduates can analyze and design a structure, system or process, taking into consideration the legal, ethical and other societal impacts of the design. - 5.
-Graduates take an active role in professional development including achieving professional licensure and active participation in professional societies. - 6.
-Graduates are engaged in business aspects of the profession, including marketing, budgeting, client or public interaction, and contracting.
+Graduates take an active role in professional development and community outreach, including achieving professional licensure, active participation in professional societies and service to their community. - 6.
+Graduates are engaged in business aspects of the profession, including marketing, budgeting, client and public interaction, and contracting.